tracktus/api-docs/v1/methods/groups.md

 ##### DEL `/groups/:id`

-This request will delete the resource
+This request will delete the group